lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 </html>
 ````

+The flag is in the source code but it's replaced by x if it's viewed from the link.
 It took me some time to understand this challenge even if I [ripped](https://erichogue.ca/2021/05/NorthSec2021WriteupSpellrialize/) it from a friend.
-The flag is in the source code but it's replaced by x if it's viewed from the link.
-It seems there is a function in PHP you can use to [serialize](https://www.php.net/manual/en/function.serialize.php) values.
-The s parameter contains a class that is to be de-serialized.
-It will then automatically launch the __wakeup function which launch the WelcomeMessage function.
-What I will do is create a new class that will call the GiveMeFlagPrettyPlease function instead.
+PHP use the [serialize](https://www.php.net/manual/en/function.serialize.php) function so it can pass objects as strings in the parameters.
+It will then automatically launch the __wakeup function that will execute the WelcomeMessage function.
+What I will do is create a new object that will call the GiveMeFlagPrettyPlease function instead (by setting the property of the object).
 A [wise man](https://www.mindkind.org/index.php) told me that I could use php in kali to run script, so I created this little script:
 ````
 <?php
     class Hackademy{